 Online Writing: Other Writing: Book Reviews: i try to post as much as i can, once pieces of writing are out of embargo. if you would like to read something not posted here, and don't have institional access, please get in touch.

-For ten years, I have been working with Harmony Bench to facilitate a dialogue between the experimental digital humanities and dance history, under an umbrella we call “Movement on the Move.”
+In my own research, I have been working with Harmony Bench for ten years to facilitate a dialogue between the experimental digital humanities and dance history, under an umbrella we call “Movement on the Move.”

 Our AHRC-funded project Dunham’s Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry (2018-2022, AH/R012989/1) focuses on the questions and problems that make the analysis and visualization of data meaningful for the study of dance historical inquiry, through the case study of African American choreographer Katherine Dunham.
 Dunham’s Data is winner of the 2021 ATHE-ASTR Award for Excellence in Digital Scholarship.
 The datasets associated with the Dunham’s Data AHRC project were acquired by the National Archive for Data on Arts and Culture where they will be maintained in perpetuity.
 In addition, the full website and portfolio for Dunham’s Data was chosen to be archived for future access by the Library of Congress as part of the Performing Arts Web Archive.